Medical expert of the article

 - Postoperative peritonitis.

-- Post-traumatic peritonitis:
+- Posttraumatic peritonitis:

-- with penetrating wounds of the abdomen
+- for penetrating abdominal wounds

-Tertiary peritonitis is an inflammation of the peritoneum of a "recurrent" nature ("persistent", or "recurrent" peritonitis).
+Tertiary peritonitis is an inflammation of the peritoneum of a “recurrent” nature (“persistent” or “recurrent” peritonitis).

 Microbiological structure